 Where Is The Roseland Peninsula?

-Let me take you through some of The Roseland’s prettiest spots and places to visit if you’re looking to explore the area.
-I’ll start at the top.
+Let me take you through some of The Roseland’s prettiest spots and places to visit.

 The beach can get busy in the summer, but there’s limited parking which kind of helps.

-It’s certainly worth braving the coastpath along The Roseland Peninsula, even if you don’t walk regularly.
+It’s certainly worth braving the south west coast path along The Roseland Peninsula, even if you don’t walk regularly.
 If you start at Portloe, you can head to Broom Parc, (the filming location for The Camomile Lawn).
 It can’t be much more than a mile.
 Or you could press on to Carne village, or Carne beach.

 I can’t imagine living in such fear!